miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 firstName | your first name
 lastName | your last name

-If successful, you should see a 201 response code.
+A successful request will return a 201 status code.

 # Authentication